Four Child Custody Myths in Virginia

 - Fault.
 The reason for the dissolution of the relationship between the parents does not necessarily determine who should have custody of the children and who should be granted visitation privileges—unless, for example, the reason for the breakup is something like domestic violence, substance abuse, criminal acts threatening the safety of the family, etc. Parental actions which might constitute fault-based grounds for divorce are only relevant to a court in its custody and visitation determination if they either (a) threaten the safety of the children, or (b) call into question a parent’s judgment or ability to make day-to-day decisions for the children, or to care for the children.
 A spouse’s extramarital affairs, for example, do not in-and-of themselves make that person a bad parent.
 If the court were to allow fault to impact its determination on custody or visitation without good reason founded in the best interests of the child, it could potentially and unreasonably punish a child as a result of their parent’s act.

 Whether you are contemplating petitioning for divorce, custody or visitation, are considering requesting the court to modify an existing custody or visitation order, or already have a pending custody or visitation case, be sure to consult with an experienced custody lawyer.
-From our five convenient office locations, the custody attorneys at Livesay & Myers, P.C. represent clients throughout Northern Virginia.
+Livesay & Myers, P.C. has a team of experienced custody lawyers with five convenient office locations, representing clients across Northern Virginia.
 Contact us to schedule a consultation today.